 Sometimes a piece of artwork can be a good starting point when it comes to choosing colors for a room, Robie says.
-For selecting colors, she has also developed a method she calls “Color Printing,” where she exposes each partner to masses of fabrics in colors and patterns and watches their facial expressions.
-She encourages any couple decorating on their own to do this and make a note of the feelings that different colors elicit.
+For selecting colors, she has also developed a method she calls “Color Printing.”
+This is how she exposes each partner to masses of fabrics in colors and patterns and watches their facial expressions.
+She encourages any couple decorating on their own to do this.
+They should take note of the feelings that different colors elicit.
 Redecorating and Color: 24 Things You Should Know is another great resource from Jena Hall for points to keep in mind when choosing colors.

 7. Don’t Overdo – Your Home Décor Shouldn’t be Overwhelming

 Finally, Waldron cautions that there can be too much of a good thing.
 Sometimes clients have an impulse to go with overelaborate and overly fluffy looks.
-Surprisingly, she finds that what people might consider the typical gender stereotypes can be upended in her work – many people expect the man to be clueless about decorating, while the woman has an instinctive sense of style, but that’s not always the case.
+Surprisingly, she finds that what people might consider the typical gender stereotypes can be upended in her work.
+Many people expect the man to be clueless about decorating, while the woman has an instinctive sense of style.
+Although, that’s not always the case.
 Sometimes the man has a natural sense of style and his female partner may be inclined to overdo with poor results.

 Most experts will tell you that when decorating as a couple, remember that the people in your home are more important than the things.
 So, keep in mind that compromise is a big part of living together.
 But there also needs to be a balance because if one party compromises too much the result can be a home that doesn’t really fit one of its inhabitants – and probably some resentment about that.